 What are the essentials for children’s faith formation?
-How do we cultivate a child’s passion for Jesus and authentic faith-filled journeys with Him?
+How do we cultivate a child’s passion for Jesus and an authentic faith-filled journey with Him?
 While there are many factors involved in children becoming more like Christ, here are five prerequisites:

 A life-changing encounter with Jesus.

 The most important requirement for a child’s faith formation is following Jesus, imitating Him, and carrying on His ministry.